nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Examples:
 * `add n/Bob p/87654321 e/bob@u.nus.edu a/123, Clementi Ave 16, #01-321`

-Additionally, if one were to simply use `add`, it would open up a new window to allow you to systematically add a new contact
+Additionally, if you were to simply use `add`, it would open up a new window to allow you to systematically add a new contact
 ![add window](images/addWindow.png)
 Then, simply fill up the fields as guided in the window.
-Users can then press the `ENTER` key to submit the fields when complete, or press the `Submit` button.
+You can then press the `ENTER` key to submit the fields when complete, or press the `Submit` button.

 ### Adding Module(s) to a Contact : `addmodule`